Verifiable Manifest Signing and Transparency Enforcement for Secure MCP-Based LLM Pipelines: Proposed Methodology

 \subsection{Algorithmic Pipelines}

-The algorithmic pipeline operationalizes the theoretical model presented in the previous sections, ensuring that each mathematical construct is directly enforced at runtime.
-Three interdependent algorithms implement the complete secure execution cycle, manifest creation and signing, verification, transparency logging, and auditing with metrics collection.
-Moreover, they realize the principles of correctness, accountability, and verifiability in an executable form, while preserving cryptographic soundness. \paragraph{Algorithm~\ref{alg:manifest}: Manifest Creation and Signing} It constructs a canonical manifest $M=(M_u,M_m,\tau)$ as defined in Eq.~\eqref{eq:manifest}, ensuring that user-visible and model-visible data remain disjoint.
-The manifest is hashed to produce a unique digest $h_M=H(M)$ (Eq.~\eqref{eq:hashM}), serving as its immutable identity.
-Next, deterministic compliance rules $\mathcal{C}(M)$ (Eq.~\eqref{eq:compliance}) are evaluated to confirm structural and semantic validity.
-If the manifest fails compliance, execution halts immediately (\textsc{fail-closed}).
-Otherwise, the approved digest is signed by the HSM using Eq.~\eqref{eq:sign}, producing a verifiable signature $\sigma$.
-This process ensures that only policy-compliant, non-malicious manifests are allowed into the execution stream.
+The algorithmic pipeline operationalizes manifest validation, signing, verification, transparency logging, and auditing through three procedures: manifest creation and signing, verification and logging, and audit-based metrics collection.
+Algorithm~\ref{alg:manifest} constructs a canonical manifest $M=(M_u,M_m,\tau)$ as defined in Eq.~\eqref{eq:manifest}.
+The manifest is serialized and hashed to produce the digest $h_M=H(M)$ (Eq.~\eqref{eq:hashM}), which serves as its unique cryptographic representation.
+Compliance rules $\mathcal{C}(M)$ (Eq.~\eqref{eq:compliance}) are then evaluated to validate structural consistency, access-control constraints, timestamp validity, and policy requirements.
+If validation fails, the request is rejected using a fail-closed policy.
+Otherwise, the digest is signed through the HSM using Eq.~\eqref{eq:sign}, producing the signature $\sigma$.
+This step ensures that only policy-compliant manifests are admitted into the execution pipeline.

-At termination, Algorithm~\ref{alg:manifest} outputs a signed tuple $(M,\sigma)$ that satisfies:
+At completion, Algorithm~\ref{alg:manifest} outputs a signed manifest tuple $(M,\sigma)$ satisfying:

-ensuring both policy validity and cryptographic soundness.
-The probability of a forged and non-compliant manifest being incorrectly accepted is insignificant:
+Under the defined cryptographic assumptions, the probability that a non-compliant forged manifest is incorrectly accepted remains bounded by:

-This algorithm operates in constant time, $O(1)$, since hashing and signature operations have fixed computational costs relative to the manifest size. \paragraph{Algorithm~\ref{alg:verify}: Verification and Logging} Once a manifest is signed, the solution validates its authenticity and appends it to an append-only transparency ledger.
-The verification step ensures $\mathrm{Verify}_{pk}(H(M),\sigma)=1$ (Eq.~\eqref{eq:verify}) before execution proceeds.
-If verification fails, the pipeline aborts, preventing unverified manifests from invoking any model.
-Verified entries are recorded in the transparency log $\mathcal{L}$ (Eq.~\eqref{eq:log}) and linked through a Merkle root (Eq.~\eqref{eq:merkle}), guaranteeing both immutability and traceability.
-Each update extends the existing log using a one-way hash chain, which serves as the basis for tamper detection.